sanity-io/sanity-template-kitchen-sink/template/README.md

 ## Deploy changes

-Netlify automatically deploys new changes commited to master on GitHub.
+Netlify automatically deploys new changes commited to the main on GitHub.
 If you want to change deployment branch, do so in [build & deploy settings on Netlify](https://www.netlify.com/docs/continuous-deployment/#branches-deploys).

 ## Stuck?
 Get help